Australian air traffic control

 Air traffic control in Australia is provided by two independent organisations, one civilian and one military.
 The civilian provider is Airservices Australia, which controls civilian airfields and airspace.
 The military provider is the Royal Australian Air Force (RAAF), which controls military airfields and adjoining airspace.
 This includes Australian Army and Royal Australian Navy aviation bases.

 Some airfields in Australia are categorised as Joint User airfields, where there are both civilian and military operations based at the airfield.
-Normally, Joint User airfields have air traffic control provided by the RAAF.
+Joint User airfields have air traffic control provided by the RAAF.
+Currently these are located at Darwin, Townsville and Williamtown (Newcastle).

 Air traffic controllers manage the safe and orderly flow of aircraft into, out of, and between airports throughout Australia and with overseas regions adjoining Australian airspace.
 Australian civilian air traffic controllers are employed under an Air Traffic Control Enterprise Agreement.

 History

 Civilian air traffic control developed after WWII when returning servicemen gained employment as both aircrew and ground control.
 From 1988 to 1995 air traffic control in Australia was the responsibility of the Civil Aviation Authority.
+The CAA was split into two separate government organisations in July 1995: the regulator, the Civil Aviation Safety Authority (CASA), and the service provider, Airservices Australia.

+CASA was made responsible for aviation safety regulations and approvals: licensing of pilots, aviation engineers and air traffic controllers; airworthiness of aircraft; medical standards for aircrew and air traffic controllers; aviation services, including air transport operations (airlines and charter), maintenance operations, ATC services, and aviation rescue and fire fighting.

-The CAA was split into two separate government organisations in July 1995: Airservices Australia and the Civil Aviation Safety Authority (CASA).
-Airservices Australia took responsibility for airspace management, aeronautical information, communications, radio navigation aids, airport rescue fire fighting services, and aviation search and rescue, while CASA assumed control of safety regulations, licensing of pilots and aviation engineers, and certification of aircraft and operators.
+Airservices Australia was made responsible for delivery of services to aviation: airspace management, aeronautical information, communications, radio navigation aids, airport rescue fire fighting services, and aviation search and rescue.
 The role of aviation search and rescue was transferred from Airservices Australia to the Australian Maritime Safety Authority in 1997.
+Airspace management was transferred to CASA in 2007.